keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 The following idempotent cycle takes place when a resource change event occurs.

 * **Observe/Watch**: In this phase, the controller observes the state of th cluster.
 Typically this is initiated by observing the events on the custom resource instance.
 These events are usually subscribed to from the custom resource.
-Consider this to be similar in ways to a pub/sub mechanism between the resource, controller, and cluster.
+Consider this to be similar in ways to a pub/sub mechanism between the resource controller and cluster.

 * **Analyze**: In this phase, the resource controller compares the current state of the resource instance to the desired state.
 The desired state is typically reflective of what is specified in the `spec` attributes of the resource.